RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/diagrams_000.md

 [^9]: Ask five different software writers to pick the correct adjacencies, get six answers.

-[^10]: "official meaning "claimed publically to regulators, customers, etc.
+[^10]: "official" meaning "claimed publicly to regulators, customers, etc."

 [^11]: I'm only just remembering that "pragmatic programming" is already a buzzword.
 This is not that concept.